nikkijuk/aws-image-gallery/README.md

 For most part it was clear what one should do to follow lab, but it wasn't always evident to me.

+## Stability

+Logs have lot of messages of deprecated dependencies, dependencies containing critical securita flaws, and there's some error messages which are confusing.

+Removing project environment from AWS with *amplify delete* crashed, but other CLI commands worked as expected.

 ## Documentation

 [Aws Amplify Flutter docs](https://docs.amplify.aws/lib/q/platform/flutter)